ARMmbed/mbed-os-5-docs/docs/advanced/utest.md

 This test harness allows you to execute a specified series of (asynchronous) C++ test cases with sensible default reporting and useful customization options.

-Please note that this is a purposefully lean test harness, only dealing with test execution and providing default reporting handlers.
-It specifically does not support autodiscovery of test cases and does not provide test macros or other convenience functions.
-Instead, you can use the macros in the [unity module](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity) for this purpose.
+Please note that this is a purposefully lean test harness that only deals with test execution and provides default reporting handlers.
+For autodiscovery of test cases, test macros and other convenience functions, you can use the macros in the [unity module](https://github.com/ARMmbed/mbed-os/tree/master/features/frameworks/unity).
 However, you are not required to use these and can use your own macros.

-Furthermore, test failure recovery through the use of exceptions or `longjmp` is not supported; the test will either continue and ignore failures or die by busy-waiting.

 ## Theory of operation